etsi123/DataScience_BlackJackCardCounting/README.md

 ![Money_earned_with_sd](https://user-images.githubusercontent.com/37279371/172241945-bb9ba702-20da-4299-bef3-cd24e59de0f0.png)

 Fig. 1 Predicted hourly rate assuming perfect card counting +/- 1 standard deviation.
 An example of a particularly poor trajectory as a result of negative variance is shown as well.
 Note that the person's winnings dips well below $0 during the first 200 hours: this is completely possible and likely for some percentage of card counters.
-Expected value per hour calculated assuming 3 shoes / hour.
+Expected value per hour calculated assuming 3 shoes / hour and $5 minimum bet.

 ![Deck_pen](https://user-images.githubusercontent.com/37279371/172288068-557a7c44-f2f1-4def-b803-129fe338eded.png)

 Fig. 2 The effect of deck penetration on expected value.
 Deck penetration directly impacts card counting accuracy so this strong dependence is expected.
 Players should avoid games with poor deck penetration (larger fraction of the deck unplayed).
-These plots assume the completion of 3 shoes / hour.
+These plots assume the completion of 3 shoes / hour and $5 minimum bet.